Atharva-Chandak/orca_web_template/README.md

 # Orca
-A jekyll template for easy creation of course websites!
+A jekyll template for easy creation of course websites.
 No need to code the messy HTML pages.
-Just make a few changes in user-friendly syntax, and you'll be good to go.
+Just make a few changes in user-friendly syntax, and you'll be good to go!
 <br><br>
 ![alt text](assets/orca.jpg)